MUSIC FROM BRAKHAGE

 I know that artists haven't got any political power but their main goal is to UPSET THE CONSCIENCE!
 The world premiere of this piece was in Mexico the August 29th in 2013.
 Some days before, the August 21st, a lot of Syrian children died because of the use of chemical weapons.
 So I decided to dedicate this piece to this children hopeing that a new sun could rise to light up their hopes.
 But after five years nothing has changed.
 Today this music find her finaly destination trough this synestetic art-work, IN MEMORY OF SYRIAN CHILDREN.

 This video was made possible trough the help of the porgrammer and artist Marzio De Biasi, who halp me to develop and realize the visual concept.
-The Timewall is constructed in such a way that none of the 31941 "imaginary" rectangles contained in the 27x14 wall have the 4 vertices of the same color.
-The cubes disappear randomly.
-Every cube corresponds to a note and every note to a child.
-The relationship between colors and notes is given by a selection of possibilities based on my color-sound theory respecting the rules of imaginary rectangles.
-This continuous and inexorable "remove" generates a feeling of powerlessness: we already know how it will end, but we are not be able to do anything.
+The Timewall is constructed in such a way that none of the 31941 "imaginary" rectangles contained in the 27x14 wall have the colors of the 4 vertices arranged in the same way.
+The relationship between colors and notes is given by a selection of possibilities deduced from my theory on the relationship between sound and colour, respecting the rules of imaginary rectangles.
+As the piece plays, the cubes disappear in relation to each note that is played.
+Each note corresponds to a cube and each cube to a child.
+Each cube is a singularity which, once it reaches the bottom of the screen, is lost forever.
+This continuous and inexorable "removing" generates a feeling of helplessness determined by the fact that we already know how it will end but we have no means to change the course of events.

 Concept: Marco De Biasi, Marzio De Biasi